EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Recoding America.md

 - *Project management is the art of getting things done.
 Product management is deciding what to do in the first place—and also, as in the case of the benefit screeners, deciding what not to do.*

-- *Mike Byrne, the guy who built the broadband map for the FCC, estimates that most government tech projects could cost 10 percent of what they do and still provide 85 percent of the functionality.5 I hereby dub this “Byrne’s Law.”*
+- *Mike Byrne, the guy who built the broadband map for the FCC, estimates that most government tech projects could cost 10 percent of what they do and still provide 85 percent of the functionality.
+I hereby dub this “Byrne’s Law.”*

 - *Gall’s Law, named for pediatrician and systems design theorist John Gall.
 “A complex system that works is invariably found to have evolved from a simple system that worked,” Gall wrote.
 “A complex system designed from scratch never works and cannot be patched up to make it work.*